Most Reverend Robert J. Brennan

 Bishop Brennan studied for the priesthood at the Seminary of the Immaculate Conception, Huntington, New York and was ordained on May 27, 1989 by Bishop John R. McGann.
 He was first assigned to the Church of Saint Patrick in Smithtown, New York.
 In 1994, he was appointed Secretary to the Bishop.
 Bishop Brennan worked in that capacity for three bishops: the late Bishop John R. McGann, the late Bishop James T. McHugh and Bishop William Murphy.

 Bishop Brennan has served on the Board of Directors for Catholic Health Services of Long Island for eight years.
-He also serves on the Bishop's Advisory Committee for Catholic Education as well as several other diocesan boards.
+He also served on the Bishop’s Advisory Committee for Catholic Education as well as several other diocesan boards.
 Bishop Brennan is the chaplain for the Catholic Lawyers Guild of Nassau County and says Mass regularly for the Dominican Sisters of Amityville.
-Bishop Brennan also regularly celebrates the Spanish language Mass in the Nassau County Correctional Facility.
+Bishop Brennan is bi-lingual and works closely with the Spanish community.
+He regularly celebrates Mass in Spanish including Mass in the Nassau County Correctional Facility.